TeamRevolutionSG/aosp_device_sony_huashan/README.md

 Display | 4.6" 1280 x 720 px
 Camera  | 8MPx, LED Flash

+This branch is for building Android AOSP M (6.0.0) ROMS.

-Errors you may encounter have been documented in the /documentation folder
+<b>Errors you may encounter have been documented in the /documentation folder</b>
 - Total documented Errors = 2

 Errors can be patched by using the patch script available at /patches folder.
-Remember to "chmod a+x patch.sh" first!
+Remember to "chmod a+x patch.sh" first.